 Closely tied to this hyper-compression is the favorite viral trope that a single dietary staple “built a city” or “forged an empire.”
 Whether the subject is rice in Asia, salt in the Mediterranean, or sugar in the Caribbean, the narrative is always framed the same way: the food is treated as an overnight, singular catalyst.

 This is a massive over-simplification of historical mechanics.
-In reality, these staples did not build empires; they were the baseline logistical currencies that sustained them over centuries of slow, aggregate growth.
+In reality, these staples did not build empires.
+No one food or any one thing ever built and empire.
+Instead, these foods were the baseline logistical currencies that sustained them over centuries of slow, aggregate growth.
 Building a civilization requires an intricate, multi-generational web of institutional stability, legal frameworks, trade networks, and labor systems.
 Rice or salt was a necessary piece of the foundational plumbing, not the architect.
 Framing these commodities as sudden, solitary world-builders makes for great clickbait, but it completely reverses the real direction of history.
 It turns a grueling, centuries-long story of human organization into a cartoonish narrative where a single foodstuff does all the heavy lifting.

 The Commodity Treadmill and the Food Cameo Fallacy